Ally Wollaston beats Rüegg on Stage 2 for back-to-back Women's Tour Down Under wins

 Peter

 Peter is the editor of Velora and oversees Velora’s editorial strategy and content standards, bringing nearly 20 years of cycling journalism to the site.
 He was editor of Cyclingnews from 2022, introducing its digital membership strategy and expanding its content pillars.
-Before that he was digital editor at Rouleur and Cyclist, having joined Cyclist in 2012 after freelance work for titles including The Times and The Telegraph.
+Before that he was digital editor at Cyclist, and then Rouleur.
+Before joining Cyclist in 2012, he completed freelance work for titles including The Times and The Telegraph.
 He has reported from Grand Tours and WorldTour races, and previously represented Great Britain as a rower.